jonas-45/JonasPotfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the entire Microverse team for their unrelenting support and guidance.
+-[ ] I would like to thank the entire Microverse team for their unrelenting support and guidance.
+-[ ] A big thank you to @frempongdev, @coderacheal and @RitaDee for your enormous suggestions, reviews and registered issues which has gone a long way to making this project successful

 <p align="right">(<a href="#readme-top">back to top</a>)</p>